annekao/ivf-calculator/README.md

 - Hit the free tier monthly limit after the above
 - Fix BMI and age formula, remove redundant test checks and unnecessary code, remove mock calculator
 - Fix front-end/make it look better (i.e. weird dark mode theme that didn't look right, use radio instead of select)
-- Change Prior IVF cycles to a string since product brief says that it can be true/false/nan
+- Change Prior IVF cycles from number to string since product brief says that it can be true/false/nan
 - Split out inches into feet and inches
 - Nest IVF cycles q under Egg q
 - Add # of live births constraint / toggling of available options